andyngh/noHiC/README.md

 # paths 6
 ```

-In **our paper**, to highlight the benefit of synref in preventing contig fragmentations (in comparison with the assembly guided by a conventional reference - TAIR10.1), we calculated the in-chromosome continuity metrics before gap closing as follows.
+In **our paper**, to highlight the benefit of the synref in preventing contig fragmentation (in comparison with an assembly guided by a conventional reference, TAIR10.1), we calculated the in-chromosome continuity metrics before gap closing as follows.

 ```
 # scaffolds: 5